builtnorth/wp-schema/README.md

 # WP Schema

-A simple, WordPress-first schema generation framework inspired by Yoast's approach with provider-based architecture.
+A comprehensive, WordPress-first schema generation framework with a clean provider-based architecture.

 ## Architecture